 Alaska cruises from Vancouver start at four days.
 However, they don’t visit a glacier or fjord.
 With 24 vessels, guests can choose from a small expedition ship or a larger family-friendly cruise ship.

-In 2024, Celebrity will add an Edge class vessel to Alaska.
-Also that year, the Millennium will be replaced with its sister ship, the Celebrity Summit.
+In 2024, Celebrity added an Edge class vessel to Alaska.
+Also that year, the Summit replaced her sister ship, the Celebrity Millennium.

 7. You Can See College Fjord